Skip to Main Content

 Is It Feigning, Fiending, or Feening?

-The term fiending comes from the Old English word fiend, but it is often pronounced “feen” and is sometimes written that way in casual settings.
+The term fiending comes from the Old English word fiend, as in monster or enemy.
+It is often pronounced “feen” and is sometimes written that way in casual settings.
 So essentially, feening is a slang version of the word fiending.

 Feigning for drugs, on the other hand, is a different term.
-It usually means someone is lying to get a prescription drug, which is not related to the other two synonyms.
+This comes from the word “feign”, meaning to lie.
+It usually means someone is lying about symptoms or health issues in order to get a prescription drug.

 Where Did the Term Fiending for Drugs Come From?